 You’ll also find a wonderful example of one of Iceland’s many orange lighthouses on the peninsular, which you can drive to if you’ve got a 4×4.

-You can’t visit this area without visiting the famous Kirkjufell mountain and waterfall, one of the most photographed in Iceland.
-And when you see it, you’ll understand why.
+You can’t visit this area without visiting the famous Kirkjufell mountain and the Kirkjufellsfoss waterfall, one of the most photographed in Iceland, and for a good reason.
+When you see it, you’ll understand why.

-No stay in this area would be complete without a visit to the Hotel Budir boutique hotel with its warm and welcoming atmosphere in an otherwise hostile environment, and the nearby black church which is a popular wedding location for both locals and destination couples.
+No stay in this area would be complete without a visit to the Hotel Budir boutique hotel.
+This quirky hotel is full of historic touches and vintage charm, and offers travellers a warm and welcoming atmosphere in an otherwise hostile environment.
+The nearby black church of Budir, which is just a few hundred meters from the hotel, is a popular wedding location for both locals and destination couples looking for somewhere intimate and remote to celebrate their marriage.
 It’s also much quieter than some of the other popular spots in Iceland as it’s further away from the main tourist routes.